 Arizona's children are best served by high-quality, well-implemented programs.
 The Panel recognizes that First Things First does not, in most cases, directly provide services for children and families.
-First Things First uses grant and contracting mechanisms to support and improve already existing services in communities and to expand needed services into new areas.
+First Things First is an implementer of programs and uses grant and contracting mechanisms to support and improve already existing services in communities and to expand needed services into new areas.
 It is critical that evaluation efforts be aligned with strong and robust contracting, monitoring, and quality assurance processes.
 To ensure that strategies and programs reflect the needs of communities, families, and children, as well as best practices, contracts should be built on data-based strategic planning and evidence-based standards of practice.
 Once programs are implemented, contracts should be effectively and rigorously monitored for timely implementation and adherence to First Things First programmatic standards of practice.

 The Panel recommends that a relentless focus on implementation be fundamental to First Things First's evaluation framework.
-The Panel notes that although funding best practices is important, it is also critical to ensure a high degree of integrity in ongoing program implementation.
-This involves establishing mechanisms that allow maximally efficient reporting of data and monitoring of results.
+The Panel notes that while funding best practices is important, it is also critical to ensure a high degree of integrity in on-going program implementation.
+This involves putting mechanisms into place to allow maximally efficient reporting of data and monitoring of results.
 This approach, in comparison with current practice, would increase First Things First's focus on data collection.
-The Panel recommends that First Things First require funded programs to provide individual child and family data with unique identifiers on service participation including entry and exit date and cumulative attendance or participation rates.
+The Panel recommends that First Things First should require funded programs to provide individual child and family data with unique identifiers on service participation including entry and exit date, and cumulative attendance or participation rates.